 Chestnut is a deciduous tree of the Fagaceae family.
 The name ‘chestnut’ refers to the nuts, which they produce.
 The wood of the chestnut tree contains tannins.
 It is of the same family as the oak tree.
-Timber of chestnut tree is used in decorations.
-The Wood of chestnut tree is a useful source of natural tannin, for the pollination of chestnut trees, two trees are required.
+The timber of the chestnut tree is used in decorations.
+The Wood of the chestnut tree is a useful source of natural tannin, for the pollination of chestnut trees, two trees are required.
 There are four species of chestnut trees:

 Asiatic Species: Japanese chestnut and Chinese chestnut are Asiatic species.
 They are also known as Seguin’s chestnut.
 Japanese chestnuts are large in size and it is difficult to remove the skins of the fruits.
 Chinese chestnuts are smaller than Japanese, but here you can easily remove the skin of fruit.

 European Species: The European species of chestnut are sweet chestnut.
 These are the same species as horse chestnuts.
 The color of bark is gray.
 European chestnuts have a sweet taste, good size and it is easy to remove the inner skin of the fruit.

 American Species: American chestnuts are known as dwarf chestnuts.
 The color of the bark is red-brown.
 American chestnuts are small in size, have a sweet taste and you will find it easy to remove the skin.

 Fresh fruit of chestnut has 180 calories, which is lower than other dry fruits, almonds and nuts.
 Chestnuts do not contain cholesterol and no gluten.
 Chestnut is the only nut that contains vitamin C. Chestnut trees have a growth rate that is fast to moderate.
 The height of chestnut depends on the species of the tree.

 History of The Chestnut Tree and the American Chesnut Foundation